wesleysck/ASG1/README.md

 Purpose: Pizza company website allowing customers to preview their products through a online menu, learn more about the company through an About Us page, and find store locations through a location page

 ## Features:

 - home/landing page
-  -hamburger menu when in mobile view
+-- hamburger menu when in mobile view
-  -

 - products page (not done as of now)